 Navy nuclear engineer's wife arrested for selling secrets appears to support BLM, 'resistance' movements

-Diana Toebbe's Facebook account has numerous posts concerning BLM, feminism and anti-Trump posts
+Diana Toebbe's Facebook account has numerous BLM, feminism and anti-Trump posts

 The Facebook account appearing to belong to the woman who was charged alongside her Navy nuclear engineer husband with selling secret information about nuclear submarines to an undercover FBI agent is filled with liberal talking points on the Black Lives Matter movement and feminism.